rschili/RSIrc/README.md

 Needed a library for an IRC bot, but only found outdated ones, so I decided to write one myself.
 Spec: https://ircv3.net/

+** WIP at the moment this is merely a draft, it is not implemented yet. **

 ## Example

 Check the github repository for a minimalistic [console example](https://github.com/rschili/RSIrc/blob/main/src/RSIrc.Console/Program.cs).